Recast a Mortgage for Lower Payments and Interest Savings

-Your mortgage lender can provide you with helpful information.
-However, you might prefer to tinker with the numbers yourself.
-To do so, you’ll need to model how the loan gets paid off over time.
-It is known as amortization – and it’s not that hard to do.
+Your mortgage lender can provide you with helpful information, but you might prefer to tinker with the numbers yourself.
+You’ll have to model how the loan gets paid off over time.
+This is known as amortization, and it’s not that hard to do.

 You can calculate your loan’s progress by hand, but spreadsheets make the process easier.
-Pick a date when you’ll make the lump sum payment, and reduce your loan balance accordingly.
-Then, calculate what the new payment would be assuming the same payoff date (in other words, if you’ve got 12 years remaining on your loan, calculate for 12 years – don’t start over with a 30-year loan).
+Pick a date when you’ll make the lump sum payment and reduce your loan balance accordingly.
+Then calculate what the new payment would be, assuming the same payoff date.
+In other words, calculate 12 years if you have 12 years remaining on your loan.
+Don’t start over with a 30-year loan.

-Next, look at the numbers to see how much you’re saving.
-Experiment with different payment amounts and find what works for you.
+Now look at the numbers to see how much you’re saving.
+Experiment with different payment amounts and find what works best for you.

-Again, recasting isn’t always the best option.
-A simple alternative is just to make a lump sum payment and continue with your existing (larger) monthly payments.
+Recasting isn’t the only way to reduce your monthly payments.
 Refinancing your loan is another option.

-Ultimately, recasting makes sense when you have extra money on hand, and you’ve got a decent loan.
-Refinancing is the answer when you can do substantially better by wiping out the existing loan and starting fresh – just be sure that you don’t end up paying more interest by extending the life of your loan.
+Ultimately, recasting makes sense when you have extra money on hand and you already have a decent loan.
+Refinancing is generally the answer when you can do substantially better by wiping out the existing loan and starting fresh.
+Just be sure that you don’t end up paying more interest overall by extending the life of your loan.